 - Contact Details

-Highlights of Karnataka PGCET 2020 exam is tabulated below:
+Highlights of Karnataka PGCET 2021 exam

 |Name of the Examination||Karnataka Post Graduate Common Entrance Test|

 |Examination Stream||Management, Computer Applications, Technology, and Architecture Courses|

 |Duration & Marks||150 minutes for 100 marks|

 The Karnataka Examination Authority conducts the Karnataka PGCET and it publishes Karnataka PGCET important dates on their official website.
 Candidates need to be very cautious about the exam dates such that important events related to dates should not be missed out.
 The Karnataka PGCET exam will be conducted on Oct 13, 2021 tentatively.
 The official exam dates are yet to be announced.

 Candidates can refer to the tentative exam dates, which are highlighted in the tabular column below:

 |Release of Online Application Form||Sep 16, 2021|